-Motorcycle insurance is different to cars.
+Motorcycle and scooter insurance is different to cars.
 Bike crashes tend to cause much more damage to the bike, but less to other vehicles and/or people.
+So, if you find yourself in need of some insurance, here’s what you need to know…

-It doesn’t take much to write a bike off-sometimes a scratch on the frame will be sufficient (because to replace the frame the whole bike has to be stripped and rebuilt-that’s a lot of labour time).
+It doesn’t take much to write a bike off – sometimes a scratch on the frame will be sufficient (because to replace the frame the whole bike has to be stripped and rebuilt and that’s a lot of labour time).

 And bikes are much easier to steal.
 Many owners don’t use any security other than the bike’s own steering lock and even if they do, it’s al I too easy for a thief to lift a bike into the back of a van and sort out the security later.